Table of Contents:

 Switch Attached Volumes and Delete Old Ones – This option will work only on stopped instances.
 This option will also delete the old volumes that are detached from the instance.

 Important: If you choose Switch Attached Volumes and Delete Old Ones, make sure you do not need the old volumes.
-CPM will delete them after detaching them from the target instance.
+N2WS will delete them after detaching them from the target instance.

 To recover independent volumes: